Our Comprehensive Corporate Sustainability Plan

 Act: Take actions to continuously improve the performance of our environmental management strategy and systems.

 4. Transparently measuring, verifying and systematically reducing our organizational carbon-footprint is a core principle to our Sustainable Enterprise Operations Strategy.
-In order to set a standard and baseline for our business, as well as an example to other organizations, we make our process and results open to the public.
+In order to set a standard and baseline for our business, as well as an example to other organizations, we make our process and results open to all stakeholders.

 5. Presenting to our shareholders ‘Annual Sustainability Reports’ that cover the financial, environmental and social progress the organization has achieved—the ‘triple bottom-line’ of our sustainable business strategy.